 Foundational Prioritization

-Of the vulnerabilities Flashpoint published last week, there are 151 that you can take action on.
-They each have a solution, a public exploit exists and are remotely exploitable.
-These vulnerabilities are a great place to begin your prioritization efforts.
+Of the vulnerabilities Flashpoint published this week, there are 81 that you can take immediate action on.
+They each have a solution, a public exploit exists, and are remotely exploitable.
+As such, these vulnerabilities are a great place to begin your prioritization efforts.

 Diving Deeper – Urgent Vulnerabilities